kenflab/LLM-scCurator/README.md

 ## 🔑 Backends (LLM API keys) Setup

 Set your provider API key as an environment variable:
-Set your provider API key as an environment variable:
 - `GEMINI_API_KEY` for Google Gemini
 - `OPENAI_API_KEY` for OpenAI API